sarvoaarumugam/ReadmeTestFile/README.md

 - This UI is controlled by the `Hint_Functionality` script, which handles how and when hints are displayed.
 ## Project Description

 The **Falcon-CareUp_Grace_AI** project focuses on creating a medical application that simulates a hospital environment.
 The standout feature of the project is **GRACE AI**, a smart assistant that provides players with accurate responses to medical or hospital-related queries.
-The project includes multiple hospital scenarios and a points-based action system to simulate real-world interactions.
+The project include  a points-based action.

 ## Features